Wyntuition/jekyll-now/todo/03-work-project.md

      - PREF STORY:
         1. identify problem areas, compare to similar complex statement times
         2. get metric table or just deeper in the metrics
         3. disable trigger - fk, indexes too?
 Delete/recreate indexes?
+Loop find and recreate?
+Find prob indexes?

         - how called?
             - how functions are called in view?